soarlab/maline/data_analysis/README.md

 ## Concepts

-Using the feature matrix generated from logs and previously obtained labels denoting malware/goodware for applications the classification (data analysis) part can start.
+Using feature matrices generated from logs and previously obtained labels denoting malware/goodware for applications the classification (data analysis) part can start.
-The classification is either performed in R (for ran- dom forest, LASSO, and ridge regression), or using an off-the-shelf library called libSVM.
+The classification is either performed in R (for random forest, LASSO, and ridge regression), or using an off-the-shelf library called libSVM.

 R scripts are provided in this directory.